 - String Cheese

-When looking for some extra stretch like what you see in pizza commercials, this is your product.
-When purchasing, ensure the packaging reads mozzarella string cheese and not cheddar or any other.
+This is your product when looking for some extra stretch like what you see in pizza commercials.
+When purchasing, ensure the packaging reads mozzarella string cheese, not cheddar or any other.

 It is perfect for making string cheese pizza rolls.

 String cheese may be difficult to melt in a microwave.
 It melts wholly at a temperature above 32 degrees C. For even melting, slice your string cheese thinly for even melting when used as a pizza topping.

 Avoid melting the cheese in a microwave with its package since some are not microwave friendly.

 Buffalo mozzarella is popularly famed for its creamy consistency and smooth texture.
 It has twice as much fat as basic mozzarella cheese and is used to make authentic Neapolitan pizzas.